wufengtao1/NFT-by-ChainIDE-Code-Sage-Openzeppelin-V5-/readme.md

 1. Ask

-`Provide an App.js file using React, which includes a connection to MetaMask using ethers.js and a function for minting an NFT (Only the "address" parameter).`
+`Provide an App.js file using React and ether.js that implements a contract mint function (only the 'address' parameter, which users can fill in).`

 2. Init react app